WGBH-MLA/AAPB2/app/views/exhibits/education/notes.md

 <a name="41"></a><sup>41</sup> Sarah-Ann Shaw, “The History of *Say Brother*,” The *Say Brother* Collection, last modified 2001, http://main.wgbh.org/saybrother/history.html.

-<a name="42"></a><sup>42</sup> For more on how public television covered the Civil Rights Movement, see the AAPB exhibit Voices From the Southern Civil Rights Movement.
+<a name="42"></a><sup>42</sup> For ways that non-commercial radio covered the Civil Rights Movement in the South, see the AAPB exhibit, "[Voices From the Southern Civil Rights Movement](http://americanarchive.org/exhibits/civil-rights)."

 <a name="43"></a><sup>43</sup> Katznelson and Weir, *Schooling for All*, 186, 209.